ldtags/LiamLang/README.md

 Specs:
   - All variables must be declared at the beginning of your script
-  - The end of a line of code is denoted by a ; char
+  - The end of a line of code is denoted by a semi-colon ';' char

 Data Types:
   - int: 32-bit integer